 How does a credit utilization ratio affect my score?

 After you’ve canceled your card online or by phone, write a letter to TD Bank with your cancellation request, including your credit card number and account number.

 PO Box 84037

 Columbus, GA 31908-4037

 For more steps you can take, read our guide to canceling your credit card.

 Explore replacement cards

 Now that you are closing your TD bank credit card, are you looking for a new card to replace it?
-If so, the chart below can help you find a card with the features you want.
-Click on the Compare buttons to see a comparison of your selected cards.
+If so, compare your options to find the best credit card to suit your needs.

 Ask an Expert